Population: 4,436,258

 K-12 Blended Learning Activity

 Blended learning occurs in various forms across the province, but Alberta Education currently does not track this activity.
 School authorities are flexible in their support of blended teaching and learning to better meet the learning needs of students.
-There is an Alberta blendED Symposium, which is a conference focused on fostering the growth of quality blended and online learning opportunities for students in Alberta that had been organized annually since 2015, but it was not offered during the 2019-20 school year.
-It did return in the spring of 2021 with virtual workshop sessions.

 References